 Today’s line up of beautiful brass desk lamps is by way of some serious interiors displacement activity.
 I’m actually on the hunt for a task lamp to light up my workbench when I’m bookbinding.

 I was dreaming of something beautiful and elegant that glows with metaillic gorgeousness.
 A desk lamp that lifts my spirits every time I see it it and inspires my creative endeavours.
-Turns out that what I need to buy is a much more workmanlike, utilitarian and pretty darn ugly daylight lamp.
+Turns out that what I need is much more workmanlike and utilitarian.
+Actually, I have to buy a pretty darn ugly daylight lamp.
 (Meh).

 They give perfectly adequate light for domestic spaces – they just don’t provide the amount and type of illumination that I need for my studio.
 (The lamp I’ll probably buy has three 60 cm long daylight tubes, just to give you some idea.
 Fabulous light to work in, but not very pretty to look at).